What is Corporate Performance Management (CPM)?

 Sometimes in corporate management, it is not apparent what strategic managers mean when they refer to performance management.
 A worst-case scenario is confusion between human performance management (HPM) and corporate performance management (CPM).
 However, there are distinctions between the two.

-In HPM, performance management refers to a subset of human resources regarding employee turnovers.
+In HPM, performance management refers to a subset of human resources regarding employee turnover.
 It pertains to employees’ productivity, their level of satisfaction, or their operational capabilities.
 On the contrary, CPM doesn’t even outline or refer to employees anywhere.
 In fact, it is all about how to communicate, align, and deliver actionable strategies through strategic frameworks, as discussed earlier.
 Therefore, it’s important to clarify the context of performance management in the discussion.

 When a company communicates effective performance management across the organization, it must draw critical expectations, as well as expected results.
 However, this does not always happen smoothly.
 As a result, CPM faces significant challenges that need remedies in the initial stage as outlined below.

 This refers to ensuring that every part of the organization processes and all vital elements are aligned with the primary objective such as budgets, project and program management, risk management, etc.

 A poorly executed CPM will mean absolute failure.
 That’s why a corporation should establish an accessible, elaborate, and appropriate ICT infrastructure to ensure information is easily integrated, processed, and reported as per proposed standards.

 Companies should not just use existing strategies without even focusing on their unique strategies.
 They should instead focus on articulating their primary goals across the corporations so that CPM and all stakeholders are in line with the set strategies.

-Though derived from KPIs, KPQ is about collecting meaningful, relevant, and usable data by asking the right questions to the proper departments and sources.
+Though derived from KPIs, KPQ is about collecting meaningful, relevant, and usable data by asking the right questions of the proper departments and sources.

 Once data has been collected, analyzed, and interpreted, the next course of action is using the information in meaningful ways.
 That is, ensuring that organizations have empowered relevant departments to use, correct, and improve areas suggested by CPM metrics.